LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 The "api\_version" specifies the major.minor.patch version number of the Vulkan API that the shared library (referenced by "library\_path") was built with.

+The "/usr/local/etc/vulkan/icd.d" and "/usr/local/share/vulkan/icd.d"
+directories are for locally-built ICDs.

+The "/etc/vulkan/icd.d" directory is for
+ICDs that are installed from non-Linux-distribution-provided packages.

 The "/usr/share/vulkan/icd.d" directory is for ICDs that are installed from Linux-distribution-provided packages.
-The "/etc/vulkan/icd.d" directory is for ICDs that are installed from non-Linux-distribution-provided packages.

 There are no rules about the name of the text files (except the .json suffix).